marlonvets/dsti-devops-2021/modules/01.devops-introduction/index.md

 ```

 `MAJOR` - version when you make incompatible API changes,
-`MINOR` - version when you add functionality in a backwards compatible manner, and
+`MINOR` - version when you add functionality in a backward compatible manner, and
-`PATCH` - version when you make backwards compatible bug fixes.
+`PATCH` - version when you make backward compatible bug fixes.
 `LABEL` - for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 [Read more about SemVer](https://semver.org/)